githubteacher/everyone-march-2016/fuquay-varina-nc.md

 ### Fun things to do

 - Visit Raven Rock for great hiking
-- I have no idea
-- I never actually do anything fun
+- So sad - I didn't update before I created this branch so my old version of the doc is here!

 ### Great places to eat